straz/artificialtrust/_articles/fitness-drift.md

 "non-original" end of that scale.
 It does a great job of drawing faces with different noses (&hellip;and only if those noses are supplied as a large facial database).
-It can't come up with something wholly original like E=MC<sup>2</sup>.
-Swapping terms around in plausible combinations is quite different from comprehending meaning and recognizing usefulness.
+It can't come up with something wholly original like E=MC<sup>2</sup>, at least not with any clue as to whether it was true or not.
+The AI can swap terms around to derive billions of plausible and similar-looking combinations.
+But it can't reason, comprehend meaning, or recognize the significance of that equation.

 If a signal doesn't appear in the training set, it will not appear in the output with any significant strength or confidence.
 This is known